Detharon/ProjectEuler/README.md

 ## The Scala project

+Every solution is implemented as a runnable Scala object, located in the `src/main/scala` directory.
+The corresponding resource files are stored in src/main/resources.
-Every takes form of a runnable Scala object.
-They're present in `src/main/scala`, while the associated files can be found in `src/main/resources`.
-By convention, all resources are expected to have the same name as the problem they belong to.
+By convention, each resource file shares the same name as the problem it belongs to.

 ## About Project Euler